mayaanne/foundations/resources/writing-solutions.md

 Then, solve each sub-problem one by one.
 Begin with the simplest.
 Simplest means you know the answer (or are closer to that answer).
 Then connect the dots, connecting all your sub-solutions will give you the solution to the original problem.
 Congratulations!

 ### 5) Make an attempt at solving it
-Peice it together and start solving the code.
+Piece it together and start solving the code.

 ### 6) Stuck?
 First off, take a deep breath.

 A key indicator of a Programmer's mindset is they respond to bugs and errors.
 Are you feeling curious or irritated?
-Remember that errors and bugs are condusive to your development.
+Remember that errors and bugs are conducive to your development.
 Adopt a 'not yet' attitude and go in with curiosity.

 Here are three things to try when facing a whammy: